andrereitz/booking-website/README.md

 This repository uses react with vite and typescript.

-A simple POC for a booking website with CRUD simulations in memory
+A simple POC for a booking website with CRUD simulations in memory.

+Main libraries used: Shadcn, Tailwind, Vitest, React Testing Library, Date-fns.

 ## How to run